 It would not be right to give BTC a price tag in USD or EUR because there is no standard way of measuring it.

 However, it will be much higher what it is now because of the innumerable developments happening in and around Bitcoin.
 Some of those developments are as follows:

 - ETFs to be launched for Bitcoin

 - RSK, a smart contract enabling project on Bitcoin.

 - Lightning Networks for lowering fees and making transactions.

 And much more.

-It is as clear as the day when Satoshi Nakamoto invented Bitcoin to make it possible for many of us to exit from the existing traditional banking system.
-And this was the loftiness of the invention and hence there is no specific way to measure or find out what determines the value of Bitcoin.
+It is as clear as when Satoshi Nakamoto invented Bitcoin to make it possible for many of us to exit from the existing traditional banking system.
+And this was the loftiness of the invention, and hence there is no specific way to measure or find out what determines the value of Bitcoin.

 That is all I have to say about the value of Bitcoin in this article.
 I will be back with another article soon!
 Until then, stay connected and keep sharing and learning about the Bitcoin revolution with CoinSutra.